Centerra Gold Inc. research snapshot

 ai Confidence

-High for Q1 2026 reported financials, share count, market-cap verification, and operating data.
-Medium for technical levels because gold and copper prices, currency movements, and mine-level disruptions can shift the share price quickly.
-Low for forward commodity price assumptions, which are inherently uncertain.
+High for Q2 2026 reported financials, production, guidance, share count, market-cap verification, and the balance sheet.
+Medium for technical levels because metals prices, currency moves, and mine-level events can move the share price quickly.
+Low for forward commodity price assumptions and project timing, which are inherently uncertain.

 investment Certainty